suomela/types3/README.md

 Open a terminal.

-Make sure you have got the relevant packages installed, by running these commands:
+Make sure you have the relevant packages installed by running these commands:

     sudo apt-get update
     sudo apt-get install git curl build-essential python3 python3-venv python3-tk

-Make sure you have got Rust installed and up-to-date:
+Make sure you have Rust installed and up to date:

 - Run `rustup update` and see if it works.
 - If not, follow the usual [Rust installation instructions](https://www.rust-lang.org/tools/install).
-You need to copy-paste one command to the terminal and follow instructions (all default settings are fine).
+You need to copy and paste one command into the terminal and follow the instructions (all default settings are fine).
 - After installation, you can close and re-open the terminal.

 Download and set up types3: